Talisman

 A. I think

-like Monopoly Talisman has established itself as a classic game
+like Monopoly Talisman has established itself as a classic game which

 Q. Do